SPFSplatV2: Efficient Self-Supervised Pose-Free 3D Gaussian Splatting from Sparse Views: Related Work

 \subsection{Structure-from-Motion (SfM)}

 Structure-from-Motion (SfM)\cite{hartley2003multiple, schonberger2016structure} is a core problem in computer vision that jointly estimates camera parameters and reconstructs sparse 3D maps from image collections.
 Classical SfM pipelines typically involve local feature detection and matching\cite{lowe2004distinctive, bay2008speeded, rublee2011orb}, geometric verification via epipolar geometry or homographies with RANSAC~\cite{fischler1981ransac}, triangulation~\cite{hartley1997triangulation} to recover 3D points, and bundle adjustment~\cite{triggs1999bundle} to refine poses and structure.
 Recent advances have incorporated learning-based components into SfM, including robust feature descriptors~\cite{detone2018superpoint, Dusmanu2019d2,huang2023drkf,luo2020aslfeat}, improved image matching~\cite{sarlin2020superglue, lindenberger2023lightglue}, detector-free matching~\cite{sun2021loftr}, and neural bundle adjustment~\cite{tang2018banet,lin2021barf}.
 However, the sequential design of SfM pipelines remains prone to error propagation.
 To overcome this, fully differentiable pipelines have been introduced~\cite{wang2024vggsfm, wang2024dust3r, leroy2024mast3r, tang2025mvdust3r, yang2025fast3r, wang2025vggt}.
-For example, VGGSfM~\cite{wang2024vggsfm} enables end-to-end sparse reconstruction, while DUSt3R~\cite{wang2024dust3r}, following the architecuture of CroCo~\cite{weinzaepfel2022croco}, performs dense 3D reconstruction without camera parameters.
-MASt3R~\cite{leroy2024mast3r} further enhances feature matching and local representations but, like DUSt3R, remains constrained by pairwise architectures and costly global optimization, which often fail in multi-view settings.
+For example, VGGSfM~\cite{wang2024vggsfm} enables end-to-end sparse reconstruction, while DUSt3R~\cite{wang2024dust3r}, following the architecture of CroCo~\cite{weinzaepfel2022croco}, performs dense 3D reconstruction without camera parameters.
+MASt3R~\cite{leroy2024mast3r} further enhances feature matching and local representations but, like DUSt3R, remains constrained by pairwise architectures and costly global optimization, limiting its applicability to efficient multi-view reconstruction.
 Extensions such as MV-DUSt3R+\cite{tang2025mvdust3r} and Fast3R\cite{yang2025fast3r} address multi-view reconstruction, while FLARE~\cite{zhang2025flare} employs cascaded learning with pose as the central bridge.
 Recently, VGGT~\cite{wang2025vggt} introduces a feed-forward transformer that jointly infers camera parameters, depth, point maps, and 3D tracks, achieving state-of-the-art results.

 Similar to these SfM methods, our method jointly predicts 3D points and poses, with rendering and reprojection losses acting as a differentiable form of bundle adjustment to refine both geometry and poses.
 Unlike prior work, it requires no ground-truth geometric priors during training.
 In addition, the training paradigm is naturally compatible with advanced reconstruction backbones such as MASt3R~\cite{leroy2024mast3r} and VGGT~\cite{wang2025vggt}, giving rise to two variants: SPFSplatV2 and SPFSplatV2-L.